lborg019/alain.xyz/packages/portfolio/blog/switching-between-js-cpp-rust/index.md

 ## Conclusion & Further Reading

-Getting afull grasp of a programming language to the point where you're able to write anything takes time, however reading each language's manual will help tremendously.
+Getting a full grasp of a programming language to the point where you're able to write anything takes time, however reading each language's manual will help tremendously.

 The [TypeScript Handbook](http://www.typescriptlang.org/docs/handbook/basic-types.html) gives a clear introduction to the newest JavaScript features as well as teaching best practices with the TypeScript toolset.